Svolvær: History

-Following new legislation, Svolvær was again able to declare itself a "town" in 1996.

 Name

 The town (and former municipality) is named after the old Svolvær farm (Svǫlver) since the town grew up on the site of the historic farm.
 In 1567, historical records show the name as "Suoluer".
 The first element of the name comes from the word svalr which means "cool" or "chilly".
 The last element is vær which means "fishing village".

 Coat of arms

 The coat of arms was granted on 20 January 1941 and it was in use until 1964 when it became part of Vågan Municipality.
 The official blazon is "Azure, a cod naiant argent in between a bar gemel wavy" (På blå bunn en vannrett sølv torsk mellom to bølgede strenger av sølv).
 This means the arms have a blue field (background) and the charge is a cod in between two wavy lines.
 The cod and wavy lines both have a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
 The blue color and the design of the arms symbolize the importance of the sea and fishing for the municipality.
 The arms were designed by John Johnsen.